Electric motorsport: NXT Gen Cup

 NXT Gen Cup is an electric junior (ages 15 to 25) touring car championship that started in 2023.
 Founded by Fredrik Lestrup, former racing driver and owner of Lestrup Racing, the series developed a custom electric race car, the LRT NXT1, based on the Mini Cooper electric chassis.
 In 2023 the series completed 6 race weekends, with 4 in Sweden and two in Germany.
 In 2024 four of the six European races were planned to be held at FIA Formula E weekends, but those were later cancelled due to "unexpected constraints".
 The series features a push-to-pass feature where drivers receive additional power twice per race.
 The 2023 series champion was Elias Adestam.

 Ellis Spiezia and the LRT NXT1 car, used in the inaugural season of the NXT Gen Cup Championship.

 Offroad

-Extreme E
+Extreme E and H

 Extreme E was an off-road racing series that was using electric SUVs to race in remote parts of the world, such as the Arabian desert or Greenland.
 The series was conceived in 2018, and the first event took place in April 2021.
-After its fourth season in 2024, Extreme E will be replaced by Extreme H, which uses hydrogen-powererd cars for a similar race format.
+After its fourth season in 2024, Extreme E will be replaced by Extreme H, which uses hydrogen-powered cars for a similar race format.

 Grand Tourer

 Electric GT Championship

-The FIA Electric GT Championship is a planned sports car racing series for electric grand tourers sanctioned by the Fédération Internationale de l'Automobile set to premiere in 2026.
+The FIA Electric GT Championship is a planned sports car racing series for electric grand tourers sanctioned by the Fédération Internationale de l'Automobile.